dogmoneyswap/awesome-dogechain/README.md

 - [#DogePunk](https://dogepunk.finance/) - DOGEPUNK ($DOGEPUNK) consists of a group of tokens, each with their own situation and use case scenario
 - [DOGE PRINT](https://www.dogep.dog/) - much reflections. many doge. very defi.
+- [Wiener Doge](https://www.wienerdoge.dog/) - WienerDoge is one hot dog that is full of burn!
+Every buy and sell burns 6%.
+- [Fruits of Ryoshi](https://fruitsofryoshi.com/) - The Fruits of Our Labor

 ## Tools